-A hurricane watch has been issued for your town.
+A Hurricane Watch has been issued for your town.
 Your anxiety levels were already high, and now they’re through the roof.
-A million thoughts are racing through your mind, but there’s no need to panic when watches and warnings are issued as long as you follow the advice given by local officials.
+A million thoughts are racing through your mind, but there’s no need to panic when storm watches and warnings are issued as long as you follow the advice given by local officials and professionals.

-The primary goal of any NHC product is to protect life and property, so when a hurricane watch or warning is in effect, it’s important to understand how to properly react.
+The primary goal of any NHC product is to protect life and property, so when a Hurricane Watch or Warning is in effect, it’s important to understand how to react properly.
 For a more in-depth explanation of what the different watches and warnings precisely mean, click here.

-Watches do not mean hurricane- or tropical-storm-force winds will definitely occur; they only means those winds are possible, but you still need to take watches seriously.
+Tropical Storm Watches do not mean hurricane- or tropical-storm-force winds will definitely occur; they only mean those winds are possible, but you still need to take watches seriously.

 - Purchase any emergency supplies that you don't already have on hand.
-Items such as batteries, candles and flashlights will likely sell out quickly, so it's advised to get to the stores early.
+Make a hurricane item checklist for batteries, candles and flashlights will likely sell out quickly, so it's advised to get to the stores early.

 - Prepare for a potential evacuation by reviewing your evacuation plan.
 If you have pets, you should also construct a pet evacuation plan.